begolu2/rktik-thesis/02_conceptual.md

 The movement mindspace is the primary interface for movement members.
 This space is facilitating discussion and exchange between movement members and serving as a staging area for content that might be posted to the movement’s blog.
 The movement mindspace should therefore 1) provide an overview of the most interesting content recently posted to the mindspace and 2) provide members with a way to communicate directly and immediately.
 To fulfill both of these requirements, the layout displays thoughts both as a listing sorted by hotness as well as using a chat widget.

 While the chat is an automatically updating view of the most recent thoughts, the listing changes more slowly.
 As the hotness ranking is based on recency and number of votes, it is akin to a rolling toplist of the currently most interesting thoughts.
-These thoughts can collect more votes in the listing view until they reach the threshold for promotion to the movement’s blog (see section [Promoting Content]).
+These thoughts can collect more votes in the listing view until they reach the threshold for promotion to the movement’s blog (see Section [Promoting Content]).
 A short blue bar displayed underneath each listing entry indicates how many further votes are required for a promotion.

 #### Chat